 Cannabinoids and the endocannabinoid system appear to be essential in the treatment of liver disorders and normal liver function.
 Cirrhosis (liver scarring) and fatty liver disease are examples of this (FLD)[7].
-People with viral liver disease may benefit from cannabinoids to help them cope with traditional therapies like chemo[8].
-Following the legalization of cannabis in certain countries, such as Canada and the United States, there is likely to be a surge in interest in medicinal cannabis, particularly for chronic refractory symptoms and palliative illnesses like those seen in CKD patients[9].
+People with viral liver disease may benefit from cannabinoids to help them cope with traditional therapies like chemotherapy [8].
+Following the legalization of cannabis in certain countries, such as Canada and the United States, there is likely to be a surge in interest in medicinal cannabis, particularly for chronic refractory symptoms and palliative illnesses like those seen in chronic kidney disease (CKD) patients [9].
 Hempseed is usually referred to be one of the most nutritionally complete food sources due to its high nutritional characteristics.
-Hempseed may be fed on whole (hulled seed) or deshelled (hempseed kernel), in addition to in processed meals like as oil, flour, and protein powder[10].
-Despite the fact that genotypes and environmental variables have revealed a wide range of hempseed compositions, it generally contains 25-35 percent lipids with a unique and precisely balanced fatty acids (FAs) composition; 20-25 percent easily digestible proteins rich in important amino acids; and 20-30 percent carbohydrates, the majority of which is dietary fiber, mostly in the form of dietary fiber, Hemp protein is made up mostly of globulin and albumin, which are distinguished by their high levels of arginine and glutaminic acid.
+Hempseed may be fed on whole (hulled seed) or deshelled (hempseed kernel), in addition to in processed meals like as oil, flour, and protein powder

+[10].
+Despite the fact that genotypes and environmental variables have revealed a wide range of hempseed compositions, it generally contains 25-35 percent lipids with a unique and precisely balanced fatty acids (FAs) composition; 20-25 percent easily digestible proteins rich in important amino acids; and 20-30 percent carbohydrates, the majority of which is dietary fiber, mostly in the form of dietary fiber.
+Hemp protein is made up mostly of globulin and albumin, which are distinguished by their high levels of arginine and glutaminic acid.
 The modulation of organ function and human metabolism was shown to be positive with these two types of hemp protein.
-Hemp seed protein also contains a number of antioxidative bioactive peptides.
-Hemp seeds, on the other hand, include antinutritional elements such as phytic acid and trypsin inhibitors[11].
-Oil makes around 30 to 35 percent of hempseed, with unsaturated fatty acids accounting for 90 percent of the total.
-Essential fatty acids, linolic acid, omega-3 fatty acid, and monounsaturated fatty acid dominate hempseed oil.
+Hemp seed protein also contains a number of antioxidative bioactive peptides and phytic acid and trypsin inhibitors [11].
+Oil makes around 30 to 35 percent of hempseed, with unsaturated fatty acids accounting for 90 percent of the total essential fatty acids, linolic acid, omega-3 fatty acid, and monounsaturated fatty acid dominate hempseed oil.
 Linolic acid is necessary as a precursor for the formation of dihomo-linolenic acid (DGLA) and arachidonic acid, whereas -linolenic acid is required for omega-3 fatty acid assembly.
 These fatty acids have been studied extensively for their ability to protect against cardiovascular disorders, Hempseed's outer shell contains the majority of the carbs, while dehulling eliminates three-quarters of the fiber content.
 Statistics on the characteristics of hempseed fiber are currently lacking.
 Hempseed is also high in polyphenols, which include hydroxycinnamic acid in particular [2].
 Few researches have looked at the impact of cannabis seeds in the diets of animals and humans on physiological, immunological, and oxidative state and health, so that the study aimed to find the effects of cannabis seeds on liver and renal function and also the possible of using cannabis seeds as herbal medicine for health care.
+The aim of this study is to examine physiological impact of cannabis whole seeds.
+Identifying the relationship(s) between liver and renal functions and cannabis seeds, as well as the antiinflammatory effect of cannabis seeds and possible of using cannabis seeds as herbal medicine for health care in male rats.